Vampire Weekend

-Vampire Weekend is an American rock band from New York City, formed in 2006 and currently signed to Columbia Records.
+Vampire Weekend is an American rock band formed in New York City in 2006 and currently signed to Columbia Records.
 The band was formed by lead vocalist and guitarist Ezra Koenig, multi-instrumentalist Rostam Batmanglij, drummer Chris Tomson, and bassist Chris Baio.
-Batmanglij departed the group in early 2016.
+Batmanglij departed the group in early 2016 but has continued to occasionally contribute to subsequent albums as a songwriter, producer, and musician.